FaiShad0ws/ChaCha/README.md

 <br>

 ## Disclaimer!
-This is part of my Cryptography and Network security course project, Do NOT use the algorithm in real-world projects without proper code review
+This is just a project for my Cryptography and Network security Course, Do **NOT** use the algorithm in real-world projects without proper code review.